Frequently Asked Questions

 Every package earns one free tree delivered to your door (choose from four regional species) or donated through “Donate My Tree” to a community project we select.

 Deliveries occur mid-May through mid-October at our convenience or could occur during the following growing season.
-A team member—or our automated system—will notify you several days before delivery.
+A team member—or our automated system—will notify you before delivery.

 If you decline the species list, the tree automatically defaults to “Donate My Tree,” ensuring it is delivered and planted by a vetted partner where it benefits the ecosystem.
 We appreciate your understanding.